aosabook/500lines/same-origin-policy/doc/chapter.md

 ```

 The keyword “sig” identifies this as an Alloy signature declaration.
-Signatures represent sets and are assigned values in analysis; they
+Signatures represent sets and are assigned values in analysis (they
-play a similar role to static variables in programming languages.
+play a similar role to static variables in programming languages).
 Think of these, just like the objects of a class with no instance variables, as blobs that have identity but no contents.
 This signature, therefore, introduces a set of resource objects.
 Resources are named by URLs (*uniform resource locators*):